eetstarz/tally-screen/README.md

 ## OS Installation
 ### Simple way

-1. Flash the `pi-fridge.img` that is stored _somewhere_ to a MicroSD card.
+1. Flash the `pi-fridge.img` that is stored here(todo) to a MicroSD card.
 2. Insert the MicroSD.

 ### Advanced way